yuvanist/yuvanist.github.io/tech/the-one-with-better-django-queries/index.md

 ```

 It got executed in **6.72 Seconds**.

 Okay, Okay, I hear you.
 This is also slow.
 But did you see something, which is common in all the four blocks above?

 We took all the objects from the table and added them to a *set*.
-What if the table does that thing instead of us, what would be the performance improvement then?
+What if the database does that thing instead of Python, what would be the performance improvement then?

 ```py
 unique_databook_ids = set(